 The caramelized onions are a great way to prep for French onion soup, pile on top of sandwiches, or even add to salads.

-Lemons or limes, or a combo of the 2, can be used for the pickled onions.
+Lemons or limes, or a combo of the two, can be used for the pickled onions.
 If you want to add some chopped garlic for extra flavor, you can do that.
 Let me know in the comments if you do this!

 If you don’t have limes or lemons, bottled juice works as well.
 Just make sure to use pure juice with no additives.